syncfusion-content/wpf-docs/wpf/SfSchedule/views.md

 N> This topic explains all customization using day view.
 But the same applies for week and workweek views also. if you want to make customization specific to views, then please refer [link](#change-the-settings-based-on-the-views-at-run-time)

 ## Header Date Format
-The default header date format of the day view can be customized by using the [HeaderDateFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~HeaderDateFormat.html) property.
+The default header date format of the day, week and workweek view can be customized by using the [HeaderDateFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~HeaderDateFormat.html) property.

 {% tabs %}
 {% highlight xaml %}